LASU VC: Lagos indigenes allege marginalisation – The Sun Nigeria

 A statement by Major General Tajudeen Olanrewaju (retd), a trustee of Omo Eko Pataki, said the group would never be threatened into silence, noting that they would continue to defend and protect the dignity of their people.

 “Omo Eko Pataki will never be threatened into silence.
 We will continue to defend and protect the collective heritage and the dignity of our people against the ravages of the scourge of aliens.
-It is so obvious now that this government is indifferent and contemptuous of the popular feelings of the indigenous community.”

-“With the skewed decision to appoint Professor Ibiyemi Olatunji Bello, a native of Ondo state as the new Vice Chancellor of Lagos State University, LASU, Lagosians have been inflicted with an unpopular candidate far and above well qualified natives.
+It is so obvious now that this government is indifferent and contemptuous of the popular feelings of the indigenous community.
+With the skewed decision to appoint Professor Ibiyemi Olatunji Bello, a native of Ondo state as the new Vice Chancellor of Lagos State University, LASU, Lagosians have been inflicted with an unpopular candidate far and above well qualified natives.”

-“Sanwo-olu himself who is of contested and ambiguous origin has demonstrated a partisan inclination that is disdainful of the democratic clamor of Lagosians.
-He has basically thumbed his nose on our people.
-While this may be the saddest day in the history of Lagosians, those who conspired to deepen our marginalisation will never be forgiven by the ultimate judgement of history.

 Leave a Reply